Brazilian Coffee Overview

 - Natural: The coffee is harvested and dried, usually on large concrete patios like in the image below take at Brazil Fazenda Inhame.

-Brazil is know for a distinctive flavour profile that often features nut and chocolate notes.
+The best brazilian coffee is know for a distinctive flavour profile that often features nut and chocolate notes.
 Really good coffees from Brazil will often have complex flavours that include cashew, almond, chocolate and balanced fruit notes that could include stone fruit or dried fruits like raisin and prune.
 Coffees tend to be fairly low in acidity perhaps due to the lower average altitudes and processing methods.

 This isn't always the case though and there are farms in Brazil that produce washed coffees and experiments like anaerobic fermentation and these coffees can showcase a very diverse range of flavours.
+We try to source a range of coffees from Brazil that include complex processing methods and cup of excellence.